gitaarik/monkful/README.md

         text = fields.StringField()
     ```

-3. Create resources for your documents by creating a `MongoEngineResource` object
+3. Create the Monkful resources for your documents by implementing
-and specifying the document and serializer:
+   `MongoEngineResource` and specifying the document and serializer:

     **resources.py**